"The duck stood on the mountiantop,

 As I walk home for breakfast, my wings

-is drenched in the illusion of awakening
+I'm drenched in the illusion of another

-into the emergence of being.
+kind of being.

 NEXT